snphillips/So-Trashy-React/README.md

 `$ npm install lodash@latest --save`

-- I always check the app betweewn every update by stop then restart the server, and refreshing the browser.
+- I check the app betweewn every update by stopping then restart the server.
 If the app is still working, I move onto the next dependency.